paichiwo/tube-getter/README.md

 Note: Application is portable, no installation required.

 Note: Your antivirus software might find this application suspicious.
 This is due to the nature of pyinstaller behavior.
-It's a common and acknowledged by pyinstaller devs - we're waiting on the fix.
+It's a common problem and well acknowledged.
 Exemption might have to be added in windows defender or other antivirus software that you use.
 ## **Usage**

 - Run the application, the window will appear.